Lukas-Dev01/LukisXD/README.md

 </details>

 ---
-📫 For the purpose of contacting or for potential hiring opportunities, kindly utilize the following provided contact information:
+📫 For the purpose of contacting me or for potential hiring opportunities, kindly utilize the following provided contact information:
 - Email:
 - LinkedIn: